Tax Preparation Help

 Other Dispositions

-The following rules apply to foreclosures and repossessions, abandonments, trades, and transfers to a spouse.
+The following rules apply to foreclosures and repossessions, abandonments, trades, transfers to a spouse, and involuntary conversions (such as when your home is destroyed or condemned).

 Foreclosure or repossession.
 If your home was foreclosed on or repossessed, you have a sale.